Taana Abbitt, Licensed Clinical Therapist

 My credentials and education:

 I am an independently Licensed Clinical Social Worker in the state of Arizona.
-This is the highest level of licensure available in our field, and requires the successful completion of 3200 hours of supervised work as well as passing two rigorous national clinical exams.
+This is the highest level of licensure available in our field, and requires the successful completion of 3200 hours of supervised work experience, as well as passing two rigorous national clinical exams.

 During graduate school, I was inducted into Phi Alpha, the national social work honor society, dedicated to excellence in scholarship and high professional standards.
 This requires a minimum graduate GPA of 3.5.

-Some Recent Trainings relevant to my current practice:
+Some Trainings relevant to my current practice:

 Integrating Yoga Techniques in EMDR.
-EMDRIA-approved training!

-20 hours of training in Psychodrama with Soozi Bolte, Grayce Guzmano, Marlo Archer, and Deb Gion, our local Arizona psychodrama experts (my words, not theirs)!
+Training in Psychodrama with Soozi Bolte, Grayce Guzmano, Marlo Archer, and Deb Gion, our local Arizona psychodrama experts (my words, not theirs)!

-3 days of training in Psychodrama by Tian Dayton.
+Training in Psychodrama by Tian Dayton.

-3 days of training in Somatic Experiencing by Peter Levine.
+Training in Somatic Experiencing by Peter Levine.

 EMDR DeTUR Training: Urge Reduction Protocol for addictions and dysfunctional behaviors–The Accelerated Adaptive Information Processing Model.
-EMDRIA approved training!

 IFS informed EMDR therapy for Addiction and Relapse Prevention by Susan Brown.
-EMDRIA approved training!

 87 hours of training in Attachment-Focused EMDR by Laurel Parnell, plus 10 hours of consultation with her.
-EMDRIA-approved training!
-(At the time)

-4 hours of training in EMDR and the Dance of Attachment, by Deany Laliotis.
-EMDRIA-approved training!
+EMDR and the Dance of Attachment, by Deany Laliotis.

-7 hours of training in IFS & PARTS WORK 101: REAL LIFE SKILLS by Marianne Turley.
+IFS & PARTS WORK 101: REAL LIFE SKILLS by Marianne Turley.

-6 hours of training in Internal Family Systems by Frank Anderson, MD.
+Internal Family Systems by Frank Anderson, MD.

 40 hour basic training in EMDR and 10 hours of consultation – Ira Dressner, PhD.
-EMDRIA Approved Training!
-2015

 My Work Experience: